22TK/counter-app/README.md

-This is made entirly from HTML, CSS, JavaScript.
+This is made entirely from HTML, CSS, JavaScript.